Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/searching/search-overlay-pane.md

 ## Pane Events

-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[OverlayPaneOpened](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.OverlayPaneOpened) event is fired when the search overlay pane is opened.
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[OverlayPaneOpened](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.OverlayPaneOpened) event is raised when the search overlay pane is opened.
 The [OverlayPaneEventArgs](xref:@ActiproUIRoot.Controls.SyntaxEditor.OverlayPaneEventArgs).[Pane](xref:@ActiproUIRoot.Controls.SyntaxEditor.OverlayPaneEventArgs.Pane) property contains the [SearchOverlayPane](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchOverlayPane) instance that is opening.
 This is where various options may be set on the pane for initialization purposes.

 This code shows how to set several options on the pane: